Quarterly Meetings: A Manager's Guide to Planning & Executing

 - Delegate and clearly express responsibilities.

-- Create 90-day goals, to-dos, headlines, and shared messages directly from your Issues list.
+- Create Rocks, To-Dos, headlines, and shared messages directly from your Issues list.

 It pays to change your old-school approach to quarterly meetings.
 Harvard Business Review finds that just three months after the leaders they surveyed began to rethink meetings as a conduit for change, they saw: